 Located in the South Central Highlands of Vietnam, the picturesque city of Dalat is a lovely place to spend some time; it is not without reason that it is the honeymoon capital of the country.
-Blessed with a cool, inviting climate, ‘Little Paris’ and ‘the City of a Thousand Flowers’ – as it is also known – is a delight to wander around, with a myriad of flowerbeds and charming French colonial-era buildings on show.
+Blessed with a cool, inviting climate, ‘Little Paris’ and ‘the City of a Thousand Flowers’ – as it is also known – is a delight to wander around, with a myriad of flowerbeds and charming French colonial-era buildings among it’s many tourist attractions.

 12. Tuyen Lam Lake

 Lying at the foot of the Phoenix Mountains, Tuyen Lam Lake is an ideal spot to visit if you’re looking to immerse yourself in nature; the scenery on show is very untouched and unspoiled.
 Built between 1982 and 1987, the human-made lake is one of the country’s 21 National Tourism Areas, and it sees lots of visitors.

 Surrounded by pine forests and beautiful rivers and streams, the large freshwater lake has plenty of fantastic recreational activities for you to partake in.
 Going for a boat ride around the lake, for instance, is a lovely thing to do, while horseback riding and hiking along the lakeshore are also very popular.
 In addition, you can also stop by the nearby Thien Vien Truc Lam that overlooks the lake, and take in the peaceful atmosphere at the Zen Buddhist temple.